-What is meant by the term overtime?
+What is meant by overtime?

 What is the possible effect on a workforce required to continually work longer hours?

 If a workforce is required to continually work longer hours without pay, this can have a significant impact on the morale of the individuals working these hours.
 Often, requiring more work can have a detrimental effect on productivity and create a higher risk of employees suffering work-related stress.

 As an employee can I be forced to work overtime?

 The Working Time Regulations 1998 stipulate that most workers cannot be made to work more than an average of 48 hours a week.
 However, workers can agree to work longer.
 This agreement must be in writing and signed by the employee.